Herschel-The-Cauchois/Efrarcade-.../README.md

 Space Invaders is a two-dimensional fixed shooter game in which the player controls a ship with lasers by moving it on the screen (mostly across the left side of the screen) and firing at descending aliens.

-Beerpong is a game where the goal is to throw a ball, by finding the perfect trajectory, into a goblet.
+Waterpong is a game where the goal is to throw a ball, by finding the perfect trajectory, into a goblet.

 <!-- GETTING STARTED -->
 ## Getting Started